 Offering long-term tenancies might not work for all landlords and could, in some cases, cause problems.
 There is, of course, less flexibility as tenants will be tied in for longer.
 This could cause problems for landlords looking to regain possession of their property, particularly if Section 21 is scrapped.

 The more rigid nature of long-term agreements could make it harder for landlords to shift troublesome tenants if they have not breached their tenancy contract.
 On a wider scale, mandatory long-term tenancies could discourage landlords from operating in the PRS, exacerbating the rental housing shortage.

 Pros and cons of longer tenancies for renters

-For tenants there could sometimes be an issue around understanding the clauses of a long-term contract and what it means for them.
+For tenants, there could sometimes be an issue around understanding the clauses of a long-term contract and what it means for them.
 Another benefit, however, as mentioned by the Government, is having better access to key amenities such as schools, doctors and dentists due to having a more permanent, long-term base.

 How should landlords approach long-term tenancies?

 Unless longer tenancies are introduced on a mandatory basis by the Government, which could still happen, they should be treated with discretion by landlords.
 You need to think about what's best for you and your tenants.
-If you choose to offer long-term tenancies, you'll need to make sure that contracts are watertight and that the renter understands their agreement.
+If you choose to offer long-term tenancies, you'll need to ensure that contracts are watertight and that the renter understands their agreement.